-Test your connection to ensure that it is successfully configured.
+Test your connection to ensure that it's configured successfully.

-- If your adapter connection uses a WSDL, you are prompted to select the type of connection testing to perform:
+A dialog prompts you to select the type of connection testing to perform:

 Validate and Test: Performs a full validation of the WSDL, including processing of the imported schemas and WSDLs.
 Complete validation can take several minutes depending on the number of imported schemas and WSDLs.
 No requests are sent to the operations exposed in the WSDL.